-If you worked freelancing in Thailand through Iglu for your overseas clients, you’d keep a full 70% of what you bill them.
+If you worked in Thailand through Iglu for your international clients, you’d keep a full 70% of what you bill them.
 And not only are your taxes paid for with the other 30%, but you also get full healthcare coverage, all your visa paperwork taken care of, use of modern office spaces with high-speed WiFi, and all the coffee you can drink.

 Travel to exciting places